nomachinez/pidisplay/README.md

 # TODO
 - Fix the paddles in the pongclock.
 The paddles track the ball correctly only about 95% of the time.
+- The WorldClock text is covered up by the bottom ticker...

 # Changelog
+27-07-2023
+- Fixing more unhandled exceptions.
+- Updated and resubmited changes to AdminLTE for pihole to allow us to get multiple recently-blocked hosts back from the API

 20-02-2022
 - Cleaned up errant print()s
 - Bugfixes in the nowplaying and ticker modules that sometimes caused unhandled exceptions.